robertfeldt/InterpretableModels.jl/README.md

 Currently this package implements the modeling approaches:
 - SLIM (Supersparse Linear Integer Model) Scoring systems for classification, and
+- a LaggedFactor model for time series regression, and
-- a LaggedFactor model for time series regression.
+- a MovingAverage model for time series regression.

-Both are currently optimized via a heuristic, black-box optimization approach.
+All models are currently optimized via heuristic, black-box optimization.

 ## Usage

 For SLIM, see [examples/bankruptcy_dataset.jl](examples/bankruptcy_dataset.jl) for a simple example of its use.

 For LaggedFactor LITRM, see [examples/lagged_factor_timeseries_model.jl](examples/lagged_factor_timeseries_model.jl) for a simple example.

+For MovingAverage LITRM, see [examples/moving_average_timeseries_model.jl](examples/moving_average_timeseries_model.jl) for a simple example.